 Beyond the Beyond (1992, recorded 1974, 39.28) ****½/TTTTIntroduction

 Just a Dream

 Fantasy, originally known as Chapel Farm, were an odd sort of band, being rather late-psych/proto-proggish in 1973, by which time most bands had moved on to pastures new.
 For all that, Paint a Picture (the only record released in their lifetime) is a good album, just not the classic that it's sometimes made out to be.
 The songwriting's excellent, slightly reminiscent of the late-psych style that Gracious! did so well, with strong melodies and coherent song structures to the fore, particularly on the title track.
 Most of the album's keyboard work, from David Metcalfe, is either Hammond or Farfisa organ, plus bits of synth.
-To be honest, there's nothing like as much Mellotron as has often been claimed, with only (to my ears, anyway) three tracks on the album, only two of which make particularly good use of the instrument.
-Paint A Picture itself, as well as being a gorgeous song, builds up to a 'Tron strings-heavy part towards the end, and Gnome Song has some excellent string and flute parts, although Thank Christ is very low-key on the 'Tron front.
+To be honest, there's nothing like as much Mellotron as has often been claimed, only three tracks in evidence, two of which make particularly good use of the instrument.
+Paint A Picture itself, as well as being a gorgeous song, builds up to a Mellotron strings-heavy part towards the end and Gnome Song has some excellent string and flute parts, although Thank Christ is very low-key on the Mellotron front.

 'The Cave' Down to the Earth (1975, 53.45) ****/TTT